ibm-cloud-docs/Cloudant/local/troubleshoot.md

 ##### What does it mean when it fails?
 {: #what-does-it-mean-when-it-fails11}
 The `couch_server` is on the critical path for many RPC calls.
-The overall effect of a backed up `couch_server` is dramatically increased latency on a subset of requests.
+The overall effect of a backed-up `couch_server` is dramatically increased latency on a subset of requests.
 For example, requests that are on a critical path.